ooux

 What stayed with me most from this experience is:

-in complex systems, behavioural clarity scales.
+In complex systems, behavioural clarity scales.

 When behaviour is predictable, trust increases — and adoption follows.